-The stockholder hereby appoints Harold M. Messmer, Jr. and Andrew S. Berwick, Jr. as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side hereof, all the shares of common stock of Robert Half International Inc. held of voted FOR all nominees named in Proposal 1 and FOR Proposals 2 and 3.
+The stockholder hereby appoints Harold M. Messmer, Jr. and Frederick A. Richman as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side hereof, all the shares of common stock of Robert Half International Inc. held of record by the undersigned on March 31, 2017 at the annual meeting of stockholders to be held on May 24, 2017 or any adjournment thereof.

 This proxy when properly executed will be voted in the manner directed herein by the stockholder.
-If no direction is made, this proxy will be
+If no direction is made, this proxy will be voted FOR all nominees named in Proposal 1, FOR Proposals 2 and 3, and for ONE (1) YEAR with respect to Proposal 4.